pytorch/xla/docs/torchbench.md

     --accelerator=cuda
 ```

-It will run the whole Torchbench collection, with all possible configurations.
-For
+It will run the whole Torchbench collection, with all possible configurations, repeating
-example, assume that Torchbench is composed of only 2 benchmarks (currently, there are
+10 times a 1-iteration run.
+For example, assume that Torchbench is composed of only 2
-103): `llama` and `dlrm`.
-Then, the command will run 16 times (8 for each benchmark):
+benchmarks (currently, there are 103): `llama` and `dlrm`.
+Then, the command will run 16
+times (8 for each benchmark):

 ```
 model: llama